gemeofficial/gemeblog/blog/2024-07-02-how-to-start-a-simple-compost-pile-quickly/index.md

 It requires minimal effort, operates indoors, and can handle various types of food scraps, including items that traditional composters might struggle with, like meat and dairy.
+More detail check this article [what are the difference between GEME Composter and composting pile](/blog/traditional-composting-vs-geme-composter).

 ![GEME Composter](./img/img_8.png 'GEME Composter')